-As growth in content licensing slows, sophisticated content providers are building businesses supporting researcher workflow and university business processes.
+Revisiting a 2017 post looking at how, due to the slowing growth of content licensing, sophisticated content providers are building businesses supporting researcher workflow and university business processes.

 The AUPresses Library Relations Committee asks Peter Berkery and Mary Lee Kennedy to share their thoughts about how relations between publishers and libraries have changed.

 In a novel license agreement, Elsevier agrees to open backfile content from a consortium of elite private institutions.
 Will other libraries and publishers follow this model?

 An interview with Julian Wilson about IOP Publishing’s new transformative agreement with the Canadian Research Knowledge Network.

 A liminal space is the time between the ‘what was’ and the ‘next’.
 It is a period of transition, uncertainty, and multiple paths forward.
 The first wave of an open access transition is upon us, driven by the APC model, moving us to favor quantity over quality, and resulting in massive consolidation in many areas of the market.
 What comes next?

 The last few years have been a period of rapid market consolidation in scholarly publishing.
 Here, a look at the ongoing demise of the independent research society publisher, as more and more continue to sign on with larger publishing partners.